English trust law: Express trusts

-Intention and formality
+Intention

 People's wills and testaments, like William Shakespeare's will here, often present difficulties in trust law where the meaning of what is intended is not completely clear.
 The House of Lords, however, has said a trust should only fail if its meaning is "utterly impossible" to deduce.

-Much like a contract, express trusts are usually formed based on the expressed intentions of a person who owns some property to in future have it managed by a trustee, and used for another person's benefit.
-Often the courts see cases where people have recently died, and expressed a wish to use property for another person, but have not used legal terminology.
-In principle, this does not matter.
-In Paul v Constance, Mr Constance had recently split up with his wife, and began to live with Ms Paul, who he played bingo with.
-Because of their close relationship, Mr Constance had often repeated that the money in his bank account, partly from bingo winnings and from a workplace accident, was "as much yours as mine".
-When Mr Constance died, his old wife claimed the money still belonged to her, but the Court of Appeal held that despite the lack of formal wording, and though Mr Constance had retained the legal title to the money, it was held on trust for him and Ms Paul.
-As Scarman LJ put it, they understood "very well indeed their own domestic situation", and even though legal terms were not used in substance this did "convey clearly a present declaration that the existing fund was as much" belonging to Ms Paul.
-As Lord Millett later put it, if someone "enters into arrangements which have the effect of creating a trust, it is not necessary that [she or] he should appreciate that they do so."
-The only thing that needs to be done further is that, if the settlor is not declaring herself or himself as the trustee, the property should be physically transferred to the new trustee for the trust to be properly "constituted".
-The traditional reason for requiring a transfer of property to the trustee was that the doctrine of consideration demanded that property should be passed, and not just promised at some future date, unless something of value was given in return.
+Express trusts are usually formed based on the expressed intentions of a person who owns some property to in future have it managed by a trustee, and used for another person's benefit.
+The general rule is that if someone "enters into arrangements which have the effect of creating a trust, it is not necessary that [she or] he should appreciate that they do so" (Lord Millett).

+A settlor does not necessarily need to use the terminology of trusts to create an express trust.
+In Paul v Constance, Constance had recently split with his wife, and began to live with Paul.
+Because of their close relationship, Constance had often repeated to Paul that the money in his bank account was "as much yours as mine".
+When Constance died, his old wife claimed the money still belonged to her, but the Court of Appeal held that, despite the lack of formal wording, and though Mr Constance had retained the legal title to the money, it was held on trust for him and Ms Paul.
+They understood "very well indeed their own domestic situation", and even though legal terms were not used in substance this did "convey clearly a present declaration that the existing fund was as much" belonging to Ms Paul (Scarman LJ).

+The only thing that needs to be done further is that, if the settlor is not declaring herself or himself as the trustee, the property should be effectively transferred to the new trustee for the trust to be properly "constituted".
+The traditional reason for requiring a transfer of property to the trustee was that the law demanded that property should be passed, and not just promised at some future date, unless something of value was given in return.
 The general trend in more recent cases, though is to be flexible in these requirements, because as Lord Browne-Wilkinson said, equity "will not strive officiously to defeat a gift".